 Try Making Apple Cider

 You could even try your hand at making your own apple cider.
 You have two options here.
 You can go down the easy route of purchasing one of the apple cider making kits that are available in stores.
 The other option is to make your own apple cider from scratch.
 This does require quite a lot of hard work, but it will all be worth it in the end!

-And since this day comes just once a year, if you’re in love declare it by throwing a Golden Delicious at the ‘apple of your eye’ and see if they reciprocate your affections by catching it.
+And since this day comes just once a year, those who are in love can declare it by throwing a Golden Delicious at the ‘apple of your eye’ and see if they reciprocate those affections by catching it.
 If they don’t, there’s always next year!

 On this day, everyone is encouraged to learn more about apples and the importance of including them into their diet.
 In fact, there are a lot of benefits that are associated with eating apples!
 Perhaps this has something to do with the old adage declaring that “an apple a day keeps the doctor away”.

 Apples contain a variety of different antioxidants, including chlorogenic acid, phloridzin, catechin, and quercetin.
 There have been a number of different studies into the links between eating apples and lowering your cholesterol, reducing the risk of certain diseases and helping with managing weight.

 One way to pay honor to the Apple Tree on this day is by delving deeper into the different types of apples that are available (there are more than 7500 different varieties worldwide!), understanding the unique benefits they provide and the unique taste experience they have to offer.
 Here are some interesting apple varieties to get started with:

 Currently the most popular apple variety in the United States, Gala apples are mildly flavored, sweet, and juicy.
 These apples are great for just eating whole or baking into a delicious treat.